Avanade/CoreEx/src/CoreEx/Results/README.md

 Where converting from a `Result<T>` to a `Result` the `Value` will be lost, and where converting from a `Result` to a `Result<T>` the `Result<T>.None` value is used.

-Additionally, where converting between different `Result<T>` types the `Value` will be converted from one type to another using a [`TypeConverter`](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter) where possible; otherwise, the `Value` will be lost.
+Additionally, there is implicit conversion support from `Result` to `Result<T>` as there is no data loss; and explict conversion (casting) support from `Result<T>` to `Result` given the data loss (this is intended to minimize unintentional data loss).

-Finally, there is implicit conversion support between `Result` and `Result<T>` as there is no data loss; and explict conversion (casting) support between `Result<T>` and `Result` given the data loss (this is intended to minimize unintentional data loss).
+Finally, as a general rule the binding will be performed automatically by the framework (i.e. is used primarily internally).

 <br/>

 ### Combining

 The [`Result.Combine`](./CoreExtensions.cs) extension methods and its various overloads enable combining two results into a single result.
-Where combining and there are multiple failures, then these will be combined into a single `Error`leveraging an underlying [`AggregateException`](https://learn.microsoft.com/en-us/dotnet/api/system.aggregateexception).
+Where combining and there are multiple failures, then these will be combined into a single `Error` leveraging an underlying [`AggregateException`](https://learn.microsoft.com/en-us/dotnet/api/system.aggregateexception).

 <br/>